PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ### Back-office Product page

 New features and improvements have been shipped for the product page.
-However, as the product page is a key piece of the Back Office, we are delivering them with extra caution:
+However, as the product page is a key piece of the back-office, we are delivering them with extra caution:
 - In 1.7.8, the changes are added in an Experimental product page behind a feature flag: back-office user must enable the Experimental page before using it.
 This should allow the community to try out this improved page in test environments and give us a lot of feedback.
 - In the version after 1.7.8, the new and improved product page will replace the current page.